brandur/sorg/content/drafts/two-phase-render.md

 }
 ```

 The beauty of this approach is that even if your resources which have subresources _which have subresources_, it's still okay.
 All load bundles map 1:1:1, and regardless of number of resources or hierarchy, we still perform a constant number of database operations.
-Predictable performance and database load is always maintained.
+Predictable performance is always maintained.

 ### Beyond Go (#beyond-go)

 Go is special because of its overwhelming verbosity and total lack of dynamic features.
 Even if we hadn't designed a framework to avoid N+1s, we would've had to build one to help with basic data loading, so with the two-phase load and render approach we kill two birds with one stone.

 With that said, Rails' strict loading feature is a bit of an abberation.
-Many similar ORMs offer similar dynamic APIs that perform lazy loading, but without safety rails, making N+1s practically the default.
+Many ORMs offer similar dynamic APIs that perform lazy loading, but without safety rails, which practically makes N+1s the default.
 Common practice is to live with them, and if a particular hot spot becomes a performance problem, to go in and whack-a-mole N+1s one at a time.

 The two-phase approach could be extended to other languages to help make N+1s less common and more easily addressable.
 The syntax above looks intimidating, but once again that's mostly a Go verbosity problem.
 In most languages, you could do something similar with half the lines of code.